Influencer Gifting vs. Paid Collaborations: What to Know

 Time for a crash course in influencer collaboration!
-Here are the biggest dos and don'ts brands should be aware of when collaborating with influencers.
+Here are the biggest dos and don'ts of influencer marketing brands should mind when collaborating with influencers.

-Food for thought: the average consumer is glued to social media for 2+ hours per day.
+Food for thought: the average shopper is glued to social media for 2+ hours per day.
+Those same consumers are browsing both TikTok and Instagram to find their next purchases.

-That's why influencer collaborations are so powerful.
-Below we break down best practices and examples of brands collaborating with influencers.
+Below we break down dos, don'ts and real-world examples of brands collaborating with influencers.

 So many brands want to work with influencers but don't know what to expect.

 The good news?
-We've worked with thousands of influencers and hundreds of brands ourselves!
+We've worked with tens of thousands of influencers and hundreds of brands ourselves!
 We know firsthand what makes (and breaks!) a successful collab.

 To kick things off, let's start with must-dos to ensure that your campaigns run smoothly.